dariopalminio/daro-shop-back/README.md

 b) From the domain layer, only the infra layer is accessed through output-port (outgoing).
 - Dependency injection:
 a) The incoming and outgoing implementations are injected via annotations or another mechanism.
+- Domain core:
+a) From the domain it is not allowed to use infrastructure or application elements directly.

 ## Stack